Southern Syria conflict (2025–present): July

 The violence began on 11 July, after a Druze vegetable merchant was assaulted by members of Bedouin tribes after they set up an improvised roadblock.
 The Bedouin attackers subjected him to sectarian insults and repeated death threats during his detention.
-He was later released, blindfolded and in critical condition, to a remote village.
+He was later released to a remote village while blindfolded and in critical condition.
 In response, local Druze armed groups detained several individuals from Bedouin tribes the next day in an effort to recover the stolen property.
 This initiated a cycle of retaliatory kidnappings between the two sides, which quickly escalated into open armed clashes.

-On 13 July, the clashes spread to at-Tira, al-Mazraa, and as-Sawra al-Kabira.
+On 13 July, the Bedouin fighters responded by establishing a checkpoint in the al-Maqwas neighborhood in eastern Suwayda city, where they captured several members of the local Druze armed groups.
+Armed clashes soon erupted between the two sides in and around the area, the clashes spread to at-Tira, al-Mazraa, and as-Sawra al-Kabira.
 Bedouins from Daraa Governorate arrived to the area to assist the Bedouin fighters.

 On 14 July, video was released showing a General Security vehicle, including a person making sectarian statements, declaring his participation in the conflict.
-Israeli aircraft were seen conducting low-altitude flights over the western countryside of Suwayda, deploying flares.
+Hikmat al-Hijri issued a statement demanding an urgent call for international protection, reiterating the leadership's rejection of any security force entering their areas, the General Security Service and another unidentified agency, accusing them of crossing into the province under the pretext of providing protection while bombing border villages and supporting extremist groups with heavy weaponry and drones.
+Shelling was reported in the neighboring Daraa Governorate, in which four civilians were wounded by a Druze group from the town of Al-Thaalah and among the villages controlled by Druze groups.
+Israeli aircraft were seen conducting low-altitude flights over the western countryside of Suwayda, deploying flares, the Israeli Army later announced that it had struck multiple tanks belonging to the Syrian Army in Suwayda Governorate.
+However a tank was repaired and was deployed again in an hour, The Syrian Arab News Agency reported a total of three Israeli strikes.